apollographql/apollo/docs/source/resources/faq.md

 As with any service, it's important to track errors and their causes.
 There are many kinds of errors that can occur with a GraphQL Schema.
 Some of these include service errors, where the schema can't access underlying services, and user errors, where a user enters invalid information in a query or mutation.

 GraphQL is resilient to some of these errors.
 Since the schema is strongly typed, the designer has the ability to restrict what type of data users can enter and what type the resolvers can return.
-This type system catches many errors, and requires no manual checks.
+This type system catches many errors and requires no manual checks.

 For errors not prevented by the type system, it's helpful to know what exact queries were made, and with what variables.
 [Apollo Engine](https://www.apollographql.com/engine) is a tool that does exactly this.
 It can help discover and reproduce errors by showing the exact conditions in which the error occurred.